Potomac River water or watershed scenery in Maryland

 Best flows

-Use RiverReports and USGS 01646500 at Little Falls for lower Maryland and DC corridor context.
-Stable moderate flows are best for warmwater structure; high water should move the plan to safe banks or another river.
+Use RiverReports and USGS 01646500 at Little Falls for lower Maryland and DC area context.
+Stable moderate flows are best for warmwater structure.
+High water should move the plan to safe banks or another river.

 Skip wading or boating when the river is high, Great Falls safety restrictions apply, storms or debris are moving through, tidal or striped bass rules are unclear, or the access point depends on unsafe ledges.